jonathancraddock/mootparadox_grav/pages/02.blog/03.third-page-under-blog/item.md

 The photo above shows the East ridge of Bannerdale Crags and looks like a nice ascent for another day.

+> Bannerdale Crads, to be appreciated fully, should be approached from the pleasant village of Mungrisdale, for only in this direction, eastwards, is revealed the mile-long rim of cliffs that gives the fell a name...

 It was an easy walk to Bowscale Fell over wet ground.
 A mile or so of squelching along saw me to the summit cairn.
 Even more significantly, my first view of a fellow human being!
 There were three of them, a couple of miles away, but it was the closest I came to having company on the fells throughout the entire day.

 ![bowscale-fell_avif](bowscale-fell_avif.jpg "bowscale-fell_avif")